RockSat-X/RockSatX_2026_Electrical/git_crashcourse.md

 <p align="center"><kbd><img src="./misc/GUI_How_New_Branch_Is_Used.jpg" width="80%"></kbd></p>

-You can now redo the commit and this time it'll be on the new branch.
+You can now redo the commit and this time it'll be on the new branch instead of the default `main` branch.

 <p align="center"><kbd><img src="./misc/GUI_On_New_Branch.jpg" width="80%"></kbd></p>